rolandwalker/persistent-soft/README.markdown

 Compatibility and Requirements
 ------------------------------
-Tested only on GNU Emacs version 24.1
+Tested on GNU Emacs versions 23.3 and 24.1

 Uses if present: [pcache.el](http://github.com/sigma/pcache) (all operations are noops when not present)